Basset hound dog sitting between two wooden chairs on a porch with a green door labeled '10 Gould Suite' at a motel.

 Welcome to Talbot Commons

-Our “pocket hotel” (just another word for small—we only have 11 rooms) is located in historic downtown Taylor, Texas, and a short walk or bike ride to stores and restaurants, including Old Taylor High – Taylor’s repurposed 1922-built high school, which has been turned into a charming collection of businesses including a tap room, a cocktail bar, restaurants, an arcade, dessert shops, a yoga studio, and other retailers!
+Our “pocket hotel” (think “pocket park”—we only have 11 rooms, but they are gorgeous and spacious) is located in historic downtown Taylor, Texas, and a short walk or bike ride to stores and restaurants.
+In fact, we are right between the downtown shopping district and Old Taylor High – Taylor’s repurposed 1922-built high school, which has been turned into a charming collection of businesses including a tap room, a cocktail bar, restaurants, an arcade, dessert shops, a yoga studio, and other retailers!

 The name Talbot Commons recognizes the property’s location on Talbot Street and the concept of a common space for people to gather, connect, and have fun.